‘ED ARRIVES before PM Modi in poll-bound states’: KCR’s daughter Kavitha on being named in Delhi liquor scam case

 The TRS MLC also challenged Prime Minister Narendra Modi to keep her and other leaders in jail by proving that they are guilty of any wrongdoings.

+It may be noted that the ED, which recently arrested a Gurugram-based businessman Amit Arora, reportedly claimed that K Kavitha, daughter of Chief Minister K Chandrashekar Rao, was a key member of the "South Group" which paid at least Rs 100 crore in kickbacks to leaders of Delhi's ruling Aam Aadmi Party (AAP) via another arrested businessman Vijay Nair.

-TRS party workers gathered in large numbers at her residence expressing solidarity.
-The ED in its remand report said that a person named "Kavitha Kalvakathla" used two phones and her IMEI changed 10 times.
-It, however, did not identify the person concerned.
+The central agency in its remand report said that a person named "Kavitha Kalvakathla" used two phones and her IMEI changed 10 times.
+The ED move triggered a protest in Telangana and a large number of TRS supporters gathered at Kavitha's residence, expressing solidarity.

 Live Tv